criteo/fromconfig/docs/getting-started/quickstart/README.md

 Training model with learning_rate 0.1
 ```

-The `fromconfig` command loads the config files, parse them, instantiate the result with `fromconfig.fromconfig` and then launch the `fire.Fire` command `- model - train` which roughly translate into "get the `model` key from the instantiated dictionary and execute the `train` method".
+The `fromconfig` command loads the config files, parses them, instantiates the result with `fromconfig.fromconfig` and then launches the `fire.Fire` command `- model - train` which roughly translates into "get the `model` key from the instantiated dictionary and execute the `train` method".

+__Warning__ It is not safe to use `fromconfig` with any config received from an untrusted source.
+Because it uses import strings to resolve attributes, it is as powerful as a plain python script and can execute arbitrary code.

 ## Manual